 Traces of User Activity on iOS Devices

 |FOR585.4: Backup File and BlackBerry Forensics|

-Both BlackBerry and iOS backup files are commonly a part of digital forensics investigations.
+Both BlackBerry and iOS backup files are commonly a part of digital forensic investigations.
 This section provides students with a deep understanding of backup file contents, manual decoding, and parsing and cracking of encrypted backup file images.

-During hands-on exercises, students wills use smartphone forensics tools to extract and analyze a wide variety of information from BlackBerry devices and iOS and BlackBerry backup files.
+During hands-on exercises, students will use smartphone forensics tools to extract and analyze a wide variety of information from BlackBerry devices and iOS and BlackBerry backup files.
 Students will be required to manually decode data that were encrypted or deleted, or that are unrecoverable using smartphone forensics tools.

 CPE/CMU Credits: 6

 Backup File Forensics Overview

 Evidentiary Locations on Backup Files (Focus on iOS and BlackBerry Backup Files)